jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference/Access-Control/Signature-In-URL.md

 The URL signature must at least include three parameters of Signature, Expires, AccessKey.

-1. The value of the parameter Expires is a UNIX time (seconds started from UTC time 00:00 January 1, 1970), which is used to identify timeout time of such URL.
+1.The value of the parameter Expires is a UNIX time (seconds started from UTC time 00:00 January 1, 1970), which is used to identify timeout time of such URL.
 The request exceeding that time will be denied.
 For example: the current time is 1141889060, the developer wishes to create a URL automatically invalid after 60 seconds, the Expires time can be set as 1141889120.

-2. AccessKey, namely, is AccessKey in key.
+2.AccessKey, namely, is AccessKey in key.

-3. Signature represents signature information.
+3.Signature represents signature information.
 The algorithm for all requests supported by JD Cloud and various Header parameters making signature in URL is basically same as the algorithm including signature in Header.
 ```
 Signature=URL-Encode(Base64(HMAC-SHA1(UTF-8-Encoding-Of(SecretKey,StringToSign))));